chrysanders/python-helloworld/README.md

 #Another line that works

-## A working git that supports newbies.
+## Working with git that supports newbies.